-Based on the abovementioned draft regulations of the Cabinet of Ministers, on February 28, 2013, the draft regulations of the Cabinet of Ministers of December 12, 2006 No. 999 Procedures by which Tenants and Lessors of Residential Space Settle Accounts with Service Providers for Services that are Associated with the Use of a Residential Space were announced in the State Secretaries Meeting to avoid a situation when a different charge is calculated for services related to the use of residential space and applied to owners of privatised and non-privatised apartments.
+Based on the abovementioned draft regulations of the Cabinet of Ministers, on February 28, 2013, the draft regulations of the Cabinet of Ministers Amendments to the Regulations of the Cabinet of Ministers of December 12, 2006 No. 999 Procedures by which Tenants and Lessors of Residential Space Settle Accounts with Service Providers for Services that are Associated with the Use of a Residential Space were announced in the State Secretaries Meeting to avoid a situation when a different charge is calculated for services related to the use of residential space and applied to owners of privatised and non-privatised apartments.